 If you like grilled chicken with golden crispy skin, say “thank you, to Bob Baker.”

 Baker was a professor of food science at Cornell University and I once had the honor of meeting him when my wife was a PhD candidate in microbiology at Cornell.

 A specialist in poultry, he helped invent such oddities (at the time) as chicken nuggets, turkey ham, and poultry hot dogs.
 But in picturesque Ithaca, NY, where Cornell is located, about six hours north and west of Manhattan, he is best remembered for Cornell Chicken, and there is nothing odd or artificial about his wonderful recipe.
-In fact, the recipe has become so popular it is served all across Western New York.
-It is not known for sure when he introduced the recipe but it is contained in a Cornell Cooperative extension Bulletin probably from the early 1950s.
-Here is a photo of Nathan “Nate” Hardy from the early 1960s in Almond, NY contributed with permission by his family.
+In fact, the recipe has become so popular it is served all across Western New York even though, much to the chagrin of Ithacans, the original version was created while he was at Penn State, just before he got a job at Cornell.
+The oldest version is contained in a Cornell Cooperative extension Bulletin probably from the early 1950s.
+Here is a photo of Nathan “Nate” Hardy from the early 1960s in Almond, NY, cooking Cornell Chicken, contributed with permission by his family.
 The buildings in the background were once chicken houses.

 I lived in Ithaca for 18 years and fell in love with this recipe in a hurry.
 Every fund-raising event, every fire department cookout, every little league barbecue, must serve this recipe or nobody would come.
 Even though Baker died in 2006, his family continues to operate Baker’s Chicken Shack at the New York State Fair in Syracuse.